lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/2_Setup_GCP_client_tools.md

  - Click in GCP console and/or use shell - no setup /install required
  - Download GCP SDK - use gcp cli and/or sdk for your language, requires installation and configuration

- ### 📺Click below to see Lynn's 'Use GCP client tools' 6 min video
+ ### 📺 Click below to see Lynn's 'Use GCP client tools' 6 min video
 [![GCP client tools - Google Cloud Platform for Bioinformatics](http://img.youtube.com/vi/ce1XZ68NdA8/0.jpg)](http://www.youtube.com/watch?v=ce1XZ68NdA8 "GCP client tools - Google Cloud Platform for Bioinformatics")

 ### How to verify you've done it
- - Login to GCP console
+ - LOGIN  to GCP console
- - Verify your account
+ - VERIFY your account
- - Verify that you can perform a 'hello world' task in your account.
+ - VERIFY that you can perform a 'hello world' task in your account.
 Common examples are below:
-    - View your GCP project name and ID using the console --OR--
+    - View your GCP project name & ID using the console --OR--
     - Upload a file into a Cloud Storage bucket --OR--
     - Start a Compute Engine Virtual Machine Linux instance and connect to it using the ssh tool